ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen2/README.md

 #### Keyboard, Touchpad & Trackpoint

-all of it works if you add the [grub config](../grub-config/README.md).
+all of it works if you add the [grub-config](../tweaks/trackpoint/README.md)

 #### Suspend & Hibernation